 While no amount of money will bring back your loved one, seeking justice and obtaining compensation for your emotional distress is imperative.

-Consult our attorneys at Law Offices of Howard Craig Kornberg to find out your best course of action.
+Consult our attorneys at Law Offices of Howard Kornberg to find out your best course of action.
 Call our Los Angeles offices at 310-997-0904 or fill out this contact form to get a free consultation.